browserengineering/book/book/intro.md

-This book explains how to build a simple browser, one that can---despite its simplicity---display interesting-looking web pages and support many interesting behaviors.[^prog-enhance].
-As you’ll see, it’s surprisingly easy, and it demonstrates all the core concepts you need to understand a real-world browser.
+This book explains how to build a simple browser, one that can---despite its simplicity---display interesting-looking web pages and support many interesting behaviors.[^prog-enhance] As you’ll see, it’s surprisingly easy, and it demonstrates all the core concepts you need to understand a real-world browser.
 You'll see what is easy and what is hard; which algorithms are simple, and which are tricky; what makes a browser fast, and what makes it slow.